-One of the 120 vein systems was subjected to a seven hole drilling program in late 2020 to test the extension of a major detachment fault (locally known as a low angle normal fault or LANF) onto the Company's Hodrusa Hamre exploration licence.
-Mineralisation at the nearby operating Rozalia underground gold mine is controlled by the LANF, the surface trace of which falls mainly on the Company's Hodrusa Hamre exploration licence.
+Previous drilling by Prospech at Banky, Bauch and Ignac prospects was designed to test shallow surface targets associated with the extension of a major detachment fault (locally known as a Low Angle Normal Fault or LANF).
+Mineralisation at the nearby, currently operating Rozalia underground gold mine is controlled by the LANF, the up-dip surface trace of which falls mainly on the Company's Hodrusa-Hamre exploration licence.